close print view

-Answer: To request this written verification of licensure, complete a Request for Certification of Licensure, BCS/LBL 800, and submit it along with a $15.00 check or money order, made payable to the State Of Michigan, to Builder Licensing, PO BOX 30018, Lansing, MI 48909.
+Answer: To request this written verification of licensure, complete a Request for Certification of Licensure, and submit it along with a $15.00 check or money order, made payable to the State Of Michigan, to Builder Licensing, PO BOX 30018, Lansing, MI 48909.
 The request form can be found under Forms and Publications.

 Answer: You may file a complaint with the Department of Licensing and Regulatory Affairs (LARA) by writing to the following address: (Please note: It is best if you file your complaint on forms provided by the Department to avoid unnecessary delays.)

 Question: Does the Department enforce professional standards of a profession or handle contract disputes?

 Answer: It varies depending on the occupation and profession.
 These matters may be addressed by professional associations that have established standards for its members.
 Generally, contract disputes are outside the jurisdiction of the Bureau and may be determined by either contract provisions or a civil process.